Malivil/TTT-Randomat-20/README.md

 _randomat_skyislava_interval_ - Default: 0.25 - How often (in seconds) damage is done while players are in the air.\
 _randomat_skyislava_damage_ - Default: 1 - How much damage is done.

+## Somebody set us up the bomb
+Gives all traitors C4.
+If a C4 explodes by running out of time, the traitors win.
+\
+\
+**ConVars**
+\
+_ttt_randomat_defusemode_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_defusemode_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_defusemode_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

 ## Trickle-Down Economics
 Spent credits are redistributed to other people with shops
 \